Asset Location, Location, Location

 Rule # 3 –

 Rule # 4 – Outside of a few U.S. dividend-paying stocks I like to follow a lazy, low-cost investing approach inside my RRSP.
+Why?
 I don’t have to think about the markets this way – I can ride what the market returns.
+I own U.S. ETFs and Canadian ETFs inside my RRSP/our RRSPs for stock market growth.

 I became a better investor in recent years thanks in part to better asset location.
 I hope to become more knowledgeable over time, as I mature as an investor and learn more.
 Death and taxes will never go away.
 At least for the latter you can do something about it.